worktheclock/replit.github.io/Teams/IT_Toolkit.md

 # IT Administrators Toolkit

+If you are new to Teams for Education, please send this page to your technology team or IT department.

 **URLs**

 To make sure Replit works for you and your students on your school network, please ask your technology team to whitelist/unblock the following domains: